TheophileChampion/ReLab/TUTORIAL.md

 # 📗 Tutorial

-ReLab is a flexible and powerful library for training, evaluating, and analyzing reinforcement learning agents.
-This tutorial will guide you through its core features, from configuring environments and creating agents to running complete experiments using ReLab's python API.
+ReLab is a versatile and powerful library for training, evaluating, and analyzing reinforcement learning agents.
+This tutorial will walk you through its core features, including creating environments, defining agents, and training your first model using ReLab’s Python API.
+Additionally, you'll learn how to run complete experiments using ReLab’s command-line interface.

 ## 1. Understanding the Data Directory Structure